-Journalist Patricia Prijatel and her family fled the East Peak fire of 2013 in a dramatic escape one June evening, then returned to do what they could to help the mountain rebuild.
-Burn Scars: An Inside Look at Climate Grief follows them through six years of living in a changed ecosystem.
+Prijatel and her family returned after the fire to do what they could to help the mountain rebuild.
+Burn Scars: A Mountain Valley Memoir follows them through six years of living in a changed ecosystem.
 They learned that nature has the last word, especially when it is unleashed from its normal patterns.
-The land that had been their healer and refuge now needed healing.
-Worse, it felt unsafe.
+The land that had been their healer and refuge now needs healing.

 Prijatel and her mountain valley are a petri dish for the effects of warming temperatures in America’s forests, which lead to fires that warm the earth even more, wounding the land, often irreparably, and leading to PTSD, stress, anxiety, and fear.

 Patricia Prijatel is a journalism educator and writer whose goal is to help people make sense of things with hope and humor.
 Her last name is the Slovene word for friend.